-IFRS Survey: Four years on - where to from here?
+IFRS Survey: Four years on - where to from here (June 2009)

-Since adoption of International Financial Reporting (IFRS) in Australia four years ago, 2009 was an opportune time to consider the impact of reporting under IFRS to date and the expectations of those affected by IFRS going forward.
+Since adoption of International Financial Reporting (IFRS) in Australia in 2005, this research considered the impact of reporting under IFRS to date and the expectations of those affected by IFRS going forward.
+Australia was one of the first nations to implement IFRS.
+This research was conducted as part of our ongoing commitment to speaking out on the issues that matter to business.